The-Code-Hub/cheat-sheets/README.md

-# cheat-sheets
+# Cheat-sheets
 A collection of cheat-sheets for languages and frameworks.
+All the languages here have a respective reference chat on our Discord server.

+## Languages